splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 Example prompt 3: Excellent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :guilabel:`Paymentservice in online boutique env is having issues in past 15 mins.
 Look for any relevant error exemplar traces.
-Once you've identified the exemplar traces, analyze each full trace by its trace ID`
+After identifying the exemplar traces, analyze each full trace by its trace ID`

 The third example prompt expands on the second example prompt.
 The second example prompt was good, but the third is excellent.
 One way to improve a prompt when you don’t know more specific information is to instruct the Assistant to extract certain details, then you can further prompt the Assistant using the extracted details.
 In this excellent example prompt, the Assistant extracts traces.
 Then it examines the traces and provides you with its analysis.
 From there, you can ask more and more specific questions based on information in the Assistant’s analysis.
 You might want to tell the Assistant how many exemplar traces to analyze so that the Assistant does not overwhelm you with a very large response and exceed context limitations of the conversation.